 Impact

-The vulnerability resides in the Open Babel library up to version 3.1.1, within the function OpenBabel::transform3d::DescribeAsString located in src/math/transform3d.cpp of the CIF File Handler component.
-A malformed CIF file can trigger an out‑of‑bounds read, allowing an attacker to read arbitrary memory contents.
-This can lead to disclosure of confidential information, corruption of output, or a crash that may be leveraged for denial‑of‑service.
-The weakness is a classic buffer overread (CWE‑125) affecting data that is not at the end of the buffer (CWE‑119).
+The vulnerability exists in the Open Babel library in versions up to 3.1.1.
+The flaw is located in the function OpenBabel::transform3d::DescribeAsString in src/math/transform3d.cpp within the CIF File Handler component.
+A malformed CIF file can trigger an out‑of‑bounds read, which allows an attacker to read arbitrary memory contents belonging to the Open Babel process.
+The disclosure of memory data constitutes a confidentiality breach—the extent of the information exposed depends on the memory contents accessed. ""

 Affected Systems